 In celiac disease, the lining of the small intestine is damaged so that food cannot be absorbed properly.
 This occurs as the result of an abnormal immune response in which antibodies against gluten are produced.
 The resulting malabsorption leads to a deficiency of many nutrients, including vitamins and minerals that are vital for good health.
-Celiac disease has a strong hereditary component.
-When one identical twin has the condition, there is a 70 percent chance that the other twin will develop it.
-When foods containing gluten are avoided, the normal intestine function is restored.

 At Sunridge Medical, our highly-trained physicians are experts in providing an integrated approach to the treatment of cancer and chronic disease.
 Our treatment plans are individualized, and involve both traditional and alternative medicines.